scaleway/docs-content/README.md

 ### Blocks details

-This section shows code details listed in a full page.
+This section shows code details listed on a full page.

-[See the full Components page](https://scaleway-docs.s3-website.fr-par.scw.cloud/components/) where our page components code is explained in detail.
+[See the full Components page](https://scaleway.com/en/docs/components/) where our page components code is explained in detail.

 ## License